margo/spec-draft/Margo Edge Interoperability Standard.md

 Deployment status is transmitted to workload orchestration web services using [Device APIs](#device-api) when deployment state changes occur.

 **Deployment status rules:**
 - State is `Pending` once device management clients receive updated desired states but have not initiated application.
-When reporting this state, indicate reasons (such as waiting for policy agents or other applications)
+When reporting this state, indicate reasons such as:
+  - Waiting for policy agents
+  - Waiting for other applications in the 'Order of operations' to be completed
 - State is `Installing` once device management clients initiate desired state application processes
 - State is `Failure` if desired state application fails at any point.
 When reporting Failure states, error messages and error codes MUST be reported
 - State is `Success` once desired states are completely applied